As Singaporeans move toward healthier food and lifestyle choices, your menu should too.

 Plant-based food is increasingly being touted as good for both human and planet health.
 They’re also available in an incredibly diverse range, allowing chefs to create delicious plant-based meals.

-It would seem that 2017 is not only going to be “The Year of Vegetables”, but also a year of increasing consciousness among diners of what they eat.
+It would seem that the future will see increasing consciousness among diners of what they eat.
 As chefs and food operators, it definitely helps to understand how to use these superfoods to remain relevant.